 By gear I mean:

 - Helmet preferably full face to protect your jaw, which as a friend of mine will tell you, are terribly difficult to fix once they break.
-The helmet should be both DOT and SNELL certified.
-There are stickers on the helmets that let you know they meet both standards.
+The helmet should be DOT certified.
+There are stickers on the helmets that let you know they meet the standard.
 Make sure the thing fits well.
 It should squish around your head slightly so that you can shake your head back and forth without it moving noticably.

 - Reinforced leather gloves.
-Leather construction worker gloves can work but are not nearly as good as dedicated kevlar reinforced motorcycling gloves.
-The truly good gloves also have plastic or carbon fiber over the knuckles and additional padding on the palm to absorb impact.
+Leather construction worker gloves can work but are not nearly as good as dedicated reinforced motorcycling gloves.
+I prefer gloves that have plastic over the knuckles and additional padding on the palm to absorb impact in addition to a longer gauntlet to wrap over the jacket sleeve, not under it.
+I learned this the very hard way once when a wasp flew up my sleeve.

 - Riding boots.
 You want leather boots which go well above the ankle and provide some support.
 I have read that steel toed boots should not be worn in case the steel gets crushed under the bike because it can make it damned difficult for the EMTs to remove the boots afterwards.
 You preferably want motorcycle specific boots which have protection around the ankle.
 You'll see pucks on both sides of the ankle which are there to protect those frail bones when a bike falls on them.
 You also, if possible, want to get some that are pretty solid around the toes again so that if the bike falls on you your feet don't get crushed.
 I had a buddy have a very minor 10mph get-off some months go and the bike fell on his foot.
 He didn't suffer any permanent damage but it took a while before he was out of pain.
 He has since bought a set of near Sidi boots which, to my dismay, I am now envious of.